rurod/rhacs-declarative-config-helm/README.md

 ### Documentation

-Detailed documentation can be found in the docs directory.
+Detailed documentation can be found in the helm directory.

 ### Contributing